The purpose of a library policy is to:

 - Vehicle registration (current)

 A Post Office Box cannot be used as the sole address of someone living in Saline County; a street address for their residence must also be shown.
-If none of this is available, a post card can be mailed to the address by the library.
-When the patron returns with the post card and a photo id, then a library card will be processed.
+If none of this is available, a postcard can be mailed to the address by the library.
+When the patron returns with the post card and a photo ID, then a library card will be processed.

 Anyone over the age of 16 does not have to have parental permission to obtain an adult library card.